-Directory information can be released by the District without parental or student consent, unless parents or adult students (18 years or older) specifically request that such information or portion of the information not be released.
-The District will not release directory information for commercial purposes or other purposes not related to the school program or the conduct of official government business.
+Directory information can be released by the district without parental or student consent, unless parents or adult students (18 years or older) specifically request that such information or a portion of the information not be released.
+The district will not release directory information for commercial purposes or other purposes not related to the school program or the conduct of official government business.

-Directory information includes: student name, address, family email address, telephone listing, date and place of birth, date of enrollment, school and school program attended.
+Directory information includes student name, address, family email address, telephone listing, date and place of birth, date of enrollment, school and school program attended.

-Parents who do not wish directory information released should complete the digital WAVA Directory Information Opt-Out form available at: http://tinyurl.com/WAVADirectoryOptOut conditions found within the FERPA regulations (§99.31).
+Parents who do not wish directory information released should complete the digital WAVA Directory Information Opt-Out form available at: http://tinyurl.com/WAVADirectoryOptOut

+Additionally, FERPA permits the disclosure of Personally Identifiable Information (PII) from students' education records, without consent of the parent or eligible student, if the disclosure meets certain conditions found within the FERPA regulations (§99.31).
 Except for disclosures to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosure of directory information, and disclosures to the parent or eligible student (§99.32) of the FERPA regulations requires the school to record the disclosure.
 Parents and eligible students have a right to inspect and review the record of disclosures.
 A school may disclose PII from the education record of a student without obtaining prior written consent of the parents or the eligible student: